powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

 - **Expected value**: numeric positive value, no unit (monetary cost)
 - **Default value**: 1000.0
-- **Usage**: Monetary penalty taken in account for each MW or A of overload on the min margin.
+- **Usage**: Monetary penalty taken in account for each MW or A of overload on the min margin, with respect to `shifted-violation-threshold`.

 ##### shifted-violation-threshold

 - **Expected value**: numeric positive value, in MW or A unit (same as min margin)
 - **Default value**: 0.0
-- **Usage**: Used to force the linear solver to apply the overload penalty if the min margin is positive but below this upper bound.
-This is meant to prevent the RAO from choosing set-points that make the min margin exactly equal to 0 (might create rounding issues).
+- **Usage**: Shifts the security domain of the CNECs (only for costly optimization): each FlowCNEC with a margin below `shifted-violation-threshold` will be considered as in violation during the linear RAO.
+This is meant to prevent the RAO from choosing set-points that make the min margin exactly equal to 0 (which might create rounding issues).

 ## Examples
 > ⚠️  **NOTE**